 CT scan and MRI of the brain frequently reveal massive cerebral edema and enhancement of the white matter.

 The early stage management requires treatment of fever and malaise.
 Close monitoring of the CNS status is necessary.
-In some cases, patients may require intubation and mechanical ventilation as they can not maintain a patent airway.
+Sometimes, patients may require intubation and mechanical ventilation as they can not maintain a patent airway.

 HAT Trypanosoma brucei gambiense: Treatment during the first stage consists of pentamidine.
 After patients develop CNS symptoms, patients will require eflornithine and nifurtimox.
 If no response is achieved, providers may resort to melarsoprol.